 More Google Apps You Might Have Never Heard Of

-Google has expanded its reach into a wide gamut of internet fields.
+Google has expanded its reach into a wide gamut of internet fields and has also made a big leap in quantum computing.
 Most of the time, however, users don’t go past its leading services such as Google Maps and Google Search.